magnus.conf in the server-id/config directory to establish a set of global variable settings that affect the server's behavior and configuration.

 Strict HTTP header checking is off by default.

-If you have set these values as environment variables and also in magnus.conf
+If you have set these values as environment variables and also in magnus.conf, the environment variable values will take precedence.

 The native pool on Unix is normally not engaged, as all threads are OS-level threads.
-Using native pools on Unix may introduce a small performance overhead as they'll require an additional context switch; however, they can be used to localize the jvm.stickyAttach
+Using native pools on Unix may introduce a small performance overhead as they'll require an additional context switch; however, they can be used to localize the jvm.stickyAttach effect or for other purposes, such as resource control and management or to emulate single-threaded behavior for plug-ins (by setting maxThreads=1).

 On Windows NT, the default native pool is always being used and iPlanet Web Server uses fibers (user-scheduled threads) for initial request processing.
 Using custom additional pools on Windows NT introduces no additional overhead.